-32 Upskirting
+35 Upskirting

-'Upskirting' typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-It is now a criminal offence.
+- 35.1 The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019. - 35.2 'Upskirting' is where someone takes a picture under a persons clothing (not necessarily a skirt) without their permission and/or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is a criminal offence.
+Anyone of any gender, can be a victim.

-33 Procedures for, and response to, specific safeguarding issues
+36 Procedures for, and response to, specific safeguarding issues

-33.1 The Trust recognises the importance of educating all shareholders about these specific safeguarding issues.
-Employees and volunteers, governors, parents/carers and visitors should be educated to spot the signs of abuse and know what to do if they have a concern about a child or young person.
+36.1 The Trust recognises the importance of educating all shareholders about these specific safeguarding issues.
+Members of staff and volunteers, governors, parents/carers and visitors should be educated to spot the signs of abuse and know what to do if they have a concern about a child or young person.
 It is important that the long-term impacts of suffering such abuse are known so that the response can be tailored to meet the needs of the child.